cadihowley/ScummDocs/docs/about/compatibility.md

 ---

 At this time ScummVM is still under heavy development.

-Be aware that whilst we attempt to make sure that many games can be completed with no major bugs, crashes can happen and we offer no warranty.
-That being said, some of the games have been supported for a long time and should work fine with any recent stable release.
-You can get a feeling of how well each game is working in ScummVM by looking at the [compatibility](https://www.scummvm.org/compatibility/) page.
+While we do our best to make sure that as many games  as possible can be completed with no major bugs, crashes can happen and we offer no warranty.

+Some games have been supported for a long time and should work fine with any recent stable release.
+You can get a feel for how well each game is working in ScummVM by checking out the [compatibility page](https://www.scummvm.org/compatibility/) on the ScummVM website.

-In some cases ScummVM is being used commercially to re-release some of the supported games on modern platforms.
-This shows that several companies are happy with the quality of the software and how well it can run some of the games.
+ScummVM is being used commercially by some companies to re-release supported games on modern platforms, which shows high levels of trust in the quality of our product.